 Final Reflections on Rev. Hezekiah M. Brown from Georgia

 As our research about Rev. Hezekiah M. Brown unfolded, the storyline was plausible: an educated African American landowner who had been born into freedom came to Howard County to teach and was not well-received by the white community of Reconstruction-era Howard County.
 However, one detail did not line up: Hezekiah was already married!
 How did a story that a married man had married another woman gain such traction?
 And why was his wife Marion not mentioned in the retraction?

 We almost missed him!
 Rev. Hezekiah Brown: another extraordinary man who was deeply committed to educating African Americans at a time when so many were not.

 There was a “Hezekiah Brown” listed in the 1880 Baltimore City census as being “at school.”
 He was 18 years old at the time of the census, so he would have been around 22 in 1884 at the time of the falsely reported lynching.
-However, this seems too young to have been the “itinerant preacher” reported in the Baltimore American on December 13, 1884.

 The 1890 census would have provided answers to many lingering questions.
 Unfortunately, most of the 1890 census is lost forever to history.15 However, other records from the time period did survive.

 Howard County Board of Education records dating back to this era are not searchable, which means that each PDF page of the Board Minutes must be read in order to find references.
 Some of the pages are very faint, and the original books apparently cannot be located by the Board.
 (We appreciate the efforts of an administrator who tried!)

 However, perseverance paid off!
 On August 11, 1885, the Howard County Board noted that “Hez Brown” was one of the teachers who was confirmed by them “for the Col. Schools.”